Aleph-Alpha/aleph-alpha-client/README.md

 > Do not change the README.md directly as it is generated from readme.ipynb

+To update the readme, do the following:

 1. `pip install -r requirements-dev.txt`

-2. To update the readme edit the notebook in your favorite jupyter editor and run all python cells to verify that the code examples still work.
+2. Edit the notebook in your favorite jupyter editor and run all python cells to verify that the code examples still work.

 3. To generate a new README.md first remove all output cells from the Jupyter notebook and then execute the command: `jupyter nbconvert --to markdown readme.ipynb --output README.md`